gantrol/Eric_Schmidt_AI_CN/README.md

 And I think that's true for a lot of applications right now, that you have to have some basic understanding in order to get the most of it.
 I think it's an interesting open question if that's always going to be the case.
 I put up at the last class very briefly this slide that had level 0 through 5 autonomous cars.
-And one of the things that actually we can talk about now is I'm trying to sort through is what if you took that paradigm and you applied it to all tasks in the economy?
+And one of the things that actually we can talk about now is that I'm trying to sort through is what if you took that paradigm, and you applied it to all tasks in the economy?
 Like how many would they go through?

 So with autonomous cars, we aren't really at level 5 very much although I don't know how many of you guys have ridden in a Waymo, one of the Waymo cars.